 For a perfect matching $\sfD$ of $Q$, we define the degree $d_{\sfD}$ on each arrow $a\in Q_1$ as

-This $d_\sfD$ induces the $\ZZ$-grading on $\calP(Q,W_Q)$, and this makes $\calP(Q,W_Q)$ bimodule $3$-Calabi-Yau with Gorenstein parameter $1$ if $\Gamma$ is consistent (for more details, see Subsection~\ref{subsec_2rep_dimer}).
+This $d_\sfD$ induces the $\ZZ$-grading on $\calP(Q,W_Q)$, and this makes $\calP(Q,W_Q)$ bimodule $3$-Calabi-Yau with Gorenstein parameter $1$ if $\Gamma$ is consistent (see Subsection~\ref{subsec_2rep_dimer}).
 We define the \emph{truncated Jacobian algebra}, denoted by $\calP(Q,W_Q)_\sfD$, as the degree zero part of the $\ZZ$-graded Jacobian algebra $\calP(Q,W_Q)$ with respect to $d_\sfD$.
 The following is the motivating theorem in this paper.

 \begin{theorem}[{cf. \cite[Corollary~3.6]{AIR},\cite[Theorem~4.12]{MM}}] Let $\calP(Q,W_Q)$ be the Jacobian algebra associated with a consistent dimer model, and $\sfD$ be a perfect matching of $Q$.
 Then, if the truncated Jacobian algebra $\calP(Q,W_Q)_\sfD$ is finite dimensional, then it is a $2$-representation infinite algebra. \end{theorem}